ffperera/cubo/README.md

 Data injected into the `View` by `Actions` can be accessed using the `View::get()` method.

 Additionally, you can create a custom `Render` subclass to integrate third-party template engines seamlessly.

+In this [demo](https://github.com/ffperera/cubo-demo) project, we use the [Latte](https://latte.nette.org/en/) template engine and PHP templates working together.

 ### HTTP Responses